On the $\epsilon$-Free Inference Complexity of Absorbing Discrete Diffusion

 \section{Introduction}

-Diffusion language models~\citep{sohl2015deep,hoogeboomautoregressive,austin2021structured,lou2024discrete,ou2024your} have recently emerged as a powerful class of generative paradigms, frequently regarded as both complements and competitors to the auto-regressive based language models~\citep{achiam2023gpt,touvron2023llama,zhao2023survey}.
-Whereas auto-regressive models learn the conditional distribution of the next token given a prefix, diffusion language models approximate the joint distribution of an entire token sequence through a noising--denoising process.
-This process transforms a potentially complex data distribution into a simpler prior distribution and then iteratively reconstructs it.
-In the forward (\emph{noising}) direction, tokens are progressively replaced by special mask symbols, thereby mapping the data distribution to a one-hot stationary distribution.
-The reverse (\emph{denoising}) direction then recovers the original text step by step by estimating discrete scores (i.e., density ratios) over the corrupted samples.
+Diffusion language models~\citep{sohl2015deep,hoogeboomautoregressive,austin2021structured,lou2024discrete,ou2024your} have recently emerged as a powerful class of generative models, often seen as complements or competitors to auto-regressive approaches~\citep{achiam2023gpt,touvron2023llama,zhao2023survey}.
+While auto-regressive methods build token-by-token conditional distributions, diffusion language models target the entire joint distribution of a token sequence through a noising--denoising framework.
+During the forward (\emph{noising}) stage, tokens are gradually corrupted to an absorbing state, driving the distribution toward an absorbing Dirac measure.
+Then, in the reverse (\emph{denoising}) stage, the model estimates discrete scores (i.e., density ratios) to reconstruct the original text from corrupted samples.